humbleRumble/optiCSS/README.md

 ###Note: this is only meant to be run once

-If you're running this script on a site which includes styles relating to dynamic elements, just wrap them in a media query
+If you're running this script on a site which includes styles relating to dynamic elements, just wrap them in a media query and the script will leave them alone

     @media (min-width: 0px) {
         /* This says that these styles always apply */